Zwemvest/kingmaker/docs/Playing-Notes/Session-1.md

 ---
 # Session 1
 ## 25 Calistril 4710
 The scene in the great hall is one of chaos and destruction, with tables turned into barricades and blood staining the floor.
 Guards stand vigilant, and the atmosphere is tense as the party recounts their encounter with assassins and frost giants.
 They explain their actions to a guard who immediately starts questioning them but eventually understands their predicament.
-After some persuasion, the guard introduces himself as [[Ivenzy]].
+After some persuasion, the guard introduces himself as [[Ivenzi]].
 He is a tall man with grey eyes, short black hair, prominent eyebrows, and a short mustache.

-[[Ivenzy]] informs the party of the situation: mercenaries and various types of giants have infiltrated the manor, forcing all guards to gather in the grand hall while [[Jamandi-Aldori|Lady Jamandi]] Aldori leads the effort to clear the rest of the building.
+[[Ivenzi]] informs the party of the situation: mercenaries and various types of giants have infiltrated the manor, forcing all guards to gather in the grand hall while [[Jamandi-Aldori|Lady Jamandi]] Aldori leads the effort to clear the rest of the building.
 Some attackers have fled into the west wing, while others went in the east wing where the party came from.
 Smoke billows from underneath closed doors, indicating fires raging behind.

 [[Djames]] fashions some primitive yet effective gas masks, to mitigate the effects of the smoke.
 The masks consisted of pieces of cloth soaked in water, which would then be tied around the faces of the wearers to act as a barrier against the smoke inhalation.